 Beat Saber is a natural fit for PSVR, despite living through its early access phase as a PC exclusive.
-Now, it’s officially getting a port.
-Or, consider Skyrim VR, which was first released on PSVR and later extended to PC.
+Now, it’s officially gotten a port.
+Another title you absolutely cannot miss is Skyrim VR, which was first released on PSVR and later extended to PC.

 My first pick is:

 Later, in August 2017, the project unraveled itself to the world as Sparc—high velocity, competitive VR dodgeball.

 I don’t mind that CCP flipped on their promise of lethal frisbees and gave us dodgeball instead.
 The premise is the same: Hit your opponent’s body or head with a neon-slathered projectile.